Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

 ## Exact Term Search

-The Exact term search feature is disabled by default to save index space.
-It's possible to enable it for specific properties and property types in the `exactTermSearch.properties` configuration file.
-For more Using Exact Term Search LINK   @Martin is this the normal behaviour to enable it also?
+The Exact Term search feature, that allows searching using the equals operator `=`, is disabled by default to save index space.
+It's possible to enable it for specific properties and property types using the configuration file `exactTermSearch.properties` located in **Alfresco Repository** under classpath `/alfresco/search/elasticsearch/config/`.

 **Note:** Once you have the Exact term search configured a re-index is required.
 If you need the feature from the beginning, it is recommended to enable it before your first index is created.